KieMerr17/surfs-up/README.md

 ![About Us](docs/features/about-us.png)

 ### What We Offer
-- Alowes users to see the type of traing lssons we offer.
+- Alowes users to see the type of training lessons we offer.
 - User stories covered: 2

 ![What We Offer](docs/features/what-we-offer.png)